-Loch Leven Lakes Trail is a 7.3 mile moderately trafficked out and back trail located near Norden, CA that features a lake and is rated as difficult.
+Loch Leven Lakes Trail is a 7.3 mile moderately trafficked out and back trail located near Norden, California that features a lake and is rated as difficult.
 The trail offers a number of activity options and is accessible from May until October.
 Dogs are also able to use this trail.

 High alpine lakes aplenty in the Tahoe National Forest.
 Located directly of Interstate 80 this trail will have you hiking deep into the Tahoe National Forest in no time, in search of scenic high alpine Sierra Nevada lakes.
 Because this trail needs to be tackled during the summer and fall months to avoid winter conditions this popular trail can get quite busy, but the hike still remains a worthwhile trip.
 Elevation gain: - 1,250ft (from 5,800 - 6,900ft)